For information on group websites, see CampusWeb.

 WWU provides web site space for every faculty, staff or student on campus.
 Access to these files is controlled by logging in with your username, so no one else can modify your work.
 Students have up to 500 MB (megabytes) of storage, and faculty and staff have up to 1 GB (gigabyte) of storage available.

 Getting Access to Edit your website

 Your U drive is where your private files are stored.
 Within this drive you can create a folder called myweb.
 Anything within this folder can be viewed on the web.
-To access this area, see the instructions for WebDav access to your U drive.
-WebDav can be used on or off camus to access your files.
+To access this area, you may have to consult the helpdesk (Check with the ATUS Help Desk to get your server name), but the format is: